jehiah/cwc/README.md

 * cwc - a multi-purpose search & report tool
 * `reports.sh` generate statistics (i.e [this report](https://on.jehiah.cz/29J6lIX))
-* `cwc server` a HTTP UI for viewing and searching reports
 * `sync_w_gmail` a tool to extract 311 updates from the TLC and update matching `notes.txt` files

 ## File Format